ifu-lobuntu/jbpm-nrp/jbpm-nrp-cfa/progress.md

 - add conversation (not direct request)
 - counterToRenegotiator
 - counterFromRenegotiator
-- accept new terms
 - allow inputs and outputs to be removed (currently only additive, maybe use null values but keep the keys)
 - null dates should not override previous agreed dates
-- implement validation for conversationForActionRole (Any, Initiator,Owner,etc.)

 Specify ContractService